mehakmadan/pre-post-comparison/research-assessment.md

         -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            - Plots not titled (fig-cap) or numbered
+            - Plots and tables cannot be cross-referenced (label: fig- or tbl-)
+            - Figs and tables should not be forced into place with page breaks (use yaml floatsintext:true)

 25. Execute descriptive and inferential analyses in code chunks